 Please Stay Tuned for Information about Upcoming BluePrint CohortCohort 2019-2021

-The BluePrint Fellowship brings together a select group of Russian-speaking Jewish artists, intellectuals, and innovators to explore the link between personal identity and creativity.
+The BluePrint Fellowship brings together a select group of Russian-speaking Jewish innovators, artists, and intellectuals, to explore the link between personal identity and creativity.

 What does it mean to be Jewish for someone born in the Former Soviet Union and living in the United States today?
 The BluePrint Fellowship offers participants the opportunity to examine and explore this question on their own terms.
-Chosen through a competitive application and interview process, fellows are able to bring their ideas to life and thus shape this community-wide conversation.
+Chosen through a competitive application and interview process, fellows are able to bring their ideas to life and engaged in this community-wide conversation.